CheeGY/cheegy.github.io/_posts/2020-12-26-SchurComplement.md

 ---

-To start off, let's define what Schur complements are.
+To start off, we define what Schur complements are.

 $\textbf{Definition 1}$: Given a partitioned matrix